lambdaclass/era_vm/docs/general.md

 #### Bootloader Interaction with `decommit_code_hash`

-The `decommit_code_hash` function is essential for how the Bootloader handles contracts and their associated code within the EraVM system.
+The `decommit_code_hash` function from EraVM manages the contract code hash, which is critical for executing contracts during block construction.
+The Bootloader interacts with this function to access the contract code hash and execute the contract.

-1. **Contract Identification**: The Bootloader identifies the system's deployer contract address, generating a `storage_key` to access the contract's code in storage:
+1. **Contract Identification**: It identifies the system's deployer contract address, generating a `storage_key` to access the contract's code in storage:
     ```rust
     let deployer_system_contract_address = Address::from_low_u64_be(DEPLOYER_SYSTEM_CONTRACT_ADDRESS_LOW as u64);
     let storage_key = StorageKey::new(deployer_system_contract_address, address_into_u256(address));